RPG3D/UE4_LuaScript/README.md

 ## about
   LuaScript is unreal reflection based Lua API for UE4.
 All BlueprintCallable function & All UPROPERTY property & All Dynamic Delegate can be access in Lua.

-  some global function, you can find in UnrealMisc.h; example:
+  some global function, you can find in FastLuaHelper.h; example:

     GameInstance = Unreal.LuaGetGameInstance()
     MyUIBPClass = Unreal.LuaLoadClass(GameInstance, "/Game/UI/DebugUI.DebugUI_C")